 (I am a die-hard fan of this Japanese seasoning and use it all the time instead of salt and in place of cheese in a vegan basil pesto and soups.
 I even add it to quiches, sauces, etc. Always add miso at the end of cooking, since heating miso can kill the wonderful enzymes it has that regulate your digestion).

-1 tbsp cashew cream (blend cashews with enough water to keep blender blades running)
+1 tablespoon cashew cream (blend cashews with enough water to keep blender blades running)

-1 tbsp almond cream (blend blanched almonds with enough water to keep blades running)
+1 tablespoon almond cream (blend blanched almonds with enough water to keep blades running)

 OTHER DAIRY PRODUCTS

 There are commercial brands of vegan cream cheese and vegan sour cream (like Tofutti) that taste and act like the originals.
 But there also are nifty ways you can create your own "cheesy" flavors without buying overprocessed, over-the-shelf foods.

 1 tablespoon GELATIN: 1 tablespoon agar agar flakes or powder

 1 tablespoon maple syrup (Maple Syrup can be a great flavor-enhancer in some treats like oatmeal cookies and even nut breads.)